Integration surface (one-time)

 - Subscriber asks for refund — your standard refund policy applies; Stripe issues the refund, Recurr fee is reversed pro-rata

-- Subscriber wants to revert to IAP — supported.
+- Subscriber wants to revert to app-store billing — supported.
 The web subscription is canceled; the subscriber returns to Apple/Google billing through normal store re-subscription

 - You want to leave Recurr — Stripe Connect account is yours; entitlement data is yours; you continue with whatever billing setup you choose